FredaXin/capstone/README.md

 ---
 ## Table of Contents
-Please note that for all the notebooks in the Data Collection and EDA sections are just a demo; for each notebook there is a corresponding python script to handle repeated tasks.
+Please note that the notebooks in the Data Collection and Initial Data Cleaning section are just demos; for each notebook there is a corresponding python script to handle repeated tasks.
 - Data Collection and Initial Data Cleaning
     - [01_data_collection_google_places_API](https://github.com/FredaXin/capstone/blob/master/code/01_data_collection_google_places_API.ipynb)